 Re-binding of Jess Brown’s book The Making of a Rag Doll.

 Details: dyed goat skin, leather transfer, onlays, hand-cut letters, suminagahshi marbled edges, hand-sewn endbands.

 The Art of Marbling - There are many different ways to achieve a "marbled" effect on paper or fabric.
 I marble with acrylic paint on a bath of water that is made thick by the addition of carrageenan (the powder form of a type of seaweed).
 Each of the paint colors is dropped onto the bath spreading out in a circle like oil in water.
 After I add the paint I use a marbling comb or stylus to create a pattern.
 There are countless possibilities for color and design.

 All of my marbled papers are one-of-a-kind but if you see something that you’d like me to try and re-create I’d be happy to.

-For in stock options visit the store.
+For in stock options visit my Etsy store (EchoArtBindery).

 Uses: frame and display as artwork, end-sheets for bookbinders, stationery, various craft projects

 This book is currently on tour with the Guild of Bookworkers FORMATION exhibition where it will travel to: